 Driving tests are often failed due to the learner having a lack of experience.
 A learner may be able to control a car well for example, but forgetting a mirror or observation at a crucial time can easily result in failing the driving test.

-Fail the driving test Due to Inappropriate actions at junctions and crossroads
+Fail the driving test at junctions and crossroads

 Much of this number one driving test fail evolves from not looking ahead and not thinking in advance.
 By not looking ahead, many learners realise the junction is upon them too late.
 Test fails in this situation arise from inappropriate use of mirrors, signalling speed and position.